 The Company's business, results of operations and financial condition may be adversely impacted by economic conditions, including the global health concerns relating to the coronavirus ("COVID-19") pandemic.
 The outbreak and spread of COVID-19 has significantly increased economic uncertainty.
 Authorities implemented numerous measures to try to contain the virus, such as travel bans and restrictions, quarantines, shelter in place orders, and business shutdowns.
 The COVID-19 pandemic has led to the closure of PoNS Authorized clinic locations across Canada.
-Timing for reopening these clinics is uncertain at this time, and could result in a decrease of our commercial activities, and may have a negative impact on our customer engagement efforts.
-Moreover, the Company's ability to conduct its ongoing clinical research may be impaired if trial participants or staff are adversely affected by COVID-19, leading to further delays in the development and approval of the Company's product candidate.
+While the clinics have begun to re-open, the willingness of the patients to return to these clinics is uncertain at this time, and could result in a decrease of our commercial activities, and may have a negative impact on our customer engagement efforts.
+Moreover, the Company's ability to conduct its ongoing clinical research may be impaired if trial participants or staff are adversely affected or fear being adversely affected by COVID-19, leading to further delays in the development and approval of the Company's product candidate.
 In addition, disruptions in business operations in the United States, Canada and China due to COVID-19 may delay the timing for the submission and approval of the Company's marketing applications with regulatory agencies or limit the Company's suppliers' ability to ship materials that the Company relies upon due to delays or suspension of manufacturing operations.
 COVID-19 could also disrupt governmental operations or impair the Company's ability to access the public markets to obtain the necessary capital and continue the Company's operations.
 The extent to which the COVID-19 pandemic impacts the Company's business, results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted.
 The Company does not know yet the full extent of the impact of COVID-19 on its business, operations or the global economy as a whole.